cdisc-org/usdm/README.md

 `pip install usdm`

 The package requires a single environment variable `CDISC_API_KEY` that should be set to your CDISC library API key.
-This is used to access CDISC CT and BC definitions.
+This is used to access CDISC CT and BC definitions in the CDISC library.

 See below for a simple example program.